Is My Furnace Blower Motor Bad? (Here Are Some Telltale Signs)

 Once you've found the access panels, exercise caution as there may be live wires behind them.
 Always turn off power to your furnace before attempting to remove any panels or work on your control panel.
 A guide you'll test will help you ensure that you're handling your furnace correctly and safely.
 With caution in mind, go ahead and remove the access panels so that you can move on to inspecting and testing your furnace's interior components for signs of failure.

-3. Tape down the door switch (if needed)
+3. Step 3: Tape down the door switch (if needed)

 Step 3 in determining whether your furnace is failing requires you to tape down the door switch, if needed.
 The door switch is typically held by access panels and it's what turns off the electricity running to your furnace when you open it.
 If the switch pops out while the furnace is running, it can cause it to shut down completely.
 To prevent this from happening, simply use electrical tape to hold the door switch in place.